-On the opposite side of the flavor chart, you’ll find rich bitters, which run the gamut from chocolate and coffee to pecan and walnut.
-These are big, bold statement-making bitters that play best with barrel-aged spirits like rum and bourbon.
+On the opposite side of the flavor chart you’ll find rich bitters, which run the gamut from chocolate and coffee to pecan and walnut.
+These are big, bold, statement-making bitters that play well with barrel-aged spirits like rum and bourbon.

 Lastly, there’s the esoteric but fast-growing savory bitters.
 “This category makes for very memorable cocktails,” says Lanza.
 “They balance out the sweetness in a drink nicely and are usually flavors you don’t find in the spirit itself, such as rosemary, chili pepper and olive.”

 A good experiment, according to Lanza, is to take a simple drink like a Gin & Tonic and mix multiple versions of it using different bitters.
 “A few dashes of cardamom bitters will give you an extra spicy cocktail,” she says.
 “While a cucumber bitter will introduce a cooling element, and a lavender bitter will lighten things up.”